nkhorman/spamilter/docs/man/spamilter.conf.md

   * `Tag`

 ### MtaHostChk
+This filter enables several tests.
+It requires that the HELO MTA hostname;
+  * NOT be an ip address.
+  * resolves to an ip address.
+  * is NOT that of the recipient's domain.

+   Also, the following are tested;
+  * Enforces Black/White domain listing based on entries in db.sndr
+  * Require that the HELO MTA hostname passes DomainBlockList RBL testing based on db.dbl entries.
 - Type - Boolean
 - Default - `True`

 ### MtaHostChkAsIp
+Require that the MTA hostname NOT be an ip address.
 - Type - Boolean
 - Default - `False`

 ### MtaHostIpChk
+The HELO MTA hostname should match the connecting IP address.
 - Type - Boolean
 - Default - `False`